 Over the course of our nearly 25-year history, Common Weal has grown from a grassroots collective to a professional non-profit arts organization.

 Common Weal emerged onto the Saskatchewan arts scene in 1992 with the production of Ka’ma’mo’pi’cik, a community play developed, researched, produced, and performed by Qu’Appelle Valley residents under the guidance of theatre professionals.
+The development of this play sought to draw out site-specific histories with careful attention paid to include alternative, revisionist, perspectives from people traditionally marginalized in mainstream representations of prairie-settler culture.
+The process was influenced heavily by Paulo Friere’s Pedagogy of the Oppressed, which articulated that an outcome cannot be predetermined, but that social change emerges from a process of dialogue and reflection in which the lived experience and knowledge of participants are prioritized.
 The principals, values, artistry, and community development processes employed through this project provided the basis for the organization to develop into a unique socially-engaged and community-minded professional arts organization.

-Common Weal begins receiving annual core funding through the Canada Council Integrated Arts Program.
-This funding allows the organization to support full time Artistic Directors (south and north), thus expanding programming and partnership potential.
-Projects flourish while the Executive Director focuses on organizational foundations.
-The first 2 Story Cafe and Urbanisms inter-disciplinary art festivals take place in Prince Albert in partnership with IPAC.
-Dewdney Avenue Project in North Central neighbourhood of Regina.
+In 2007, Common Weal began receiving core funding through the Canada Council Integrated Arts Program.
+This funding allowed for a reworking of the artistic team resulting in the part-time artistic staff moving to full-time Artistic Directors (north and south), thus expanding programming and partnership potential.
+Projects flourished, including a youth arts mentorship program and the first Two Story Cafe and Urbanisms interdisciplinary art festivals in Prince Albert (presented in partnership with IPAC).
+Southern programming focused on Regina’s North Central neighbourhood with Common Circles and Dewdney Avenue Project.